erangalds/ucsc-elastic-simple/machine-learning-using-elasticsearch/machine-learning-using-elasticsearch.md

 ![Further details about the Source IP](/machine-learning-using-elasticsearch/images/45-more-details-about-anomalous-source-ip.png)

+As expected, there is a singular source IP that stands out with anomalous activity, both in terms of event rate and data transfer volumes compared to the rest of the population.
+You can also view it by the *user_agent.name* value and see that most of the anomalous requests came from curl and a version of Firefox.

 * Let us now go the ***Elastic Discover App** to further dig into the actual event details.

 Let's go to the *Elastic Discover App*